Refusal or Failure

 - to submit to a sobriety assessment under Division 5 in accordance with the officer’s directions.

 What is an “Oral Fluid Test”?

-Clause 1, Schedule 3 of the Road Transport Act 2013 defines an approved oral fluid analysing instrument:
+Clause 1, Schedule 3 of the Road Transport Act 2013 defines an approved oral fluid analysing instrument as any instrument that:

 - is designed to indicate the presence of any prescribed illicit drug in a person’s oral fluid, and